Gistyr/GOBSG/README.md

 - This application is fairly specific in its use case
     - There is still work to be done to make it more general purpose
 - You can see the documentation on `concat.sh` here: [LINK](https://github.com/Lozlof/concat.sh)
+## Notice about the committed executable
+#### Does not apply to crates.io, only applies to GitHub
+`cargo build --release --target x86_64-unknown-linux-gnu`
+`/target/x86_64-unknown-linux-gnu/release/gobsg` is committed:
+**I do this so I don't have to build on the production VM.**
+**You should clean and rebuild your own executable.**
+## Contributing
+Contributions are welcome if you want to.